Implementation Needs –

 Pay Scale Progression is the automatic movement of employees to the next higher pay scale level which is a common requirement for employees under a collective labor agreement.
 This document features how Employee Central can be configured to achieve automatic pay scale level progression with minimal setup and maintenance for the eligibility criteria common in the market.
 This document addresses how to update the EC Job information record to reflect the new pay scale level and also provides the mechanism to update the employee’s compensation information to match the pay rate of the new pay scale level.

-This IDP provides architectural and business process guidance for distributing OM and employee master data between Employee Central and SAP ERP HCM systems.
+This document provides architectural and business process guidance for distributing OM and employee master data between Employee Central and SAP ERP HCM systems.
 It explains how to adapt existing ERP OM structures and relationships to bring these to EC.
 It covers the strategy for identifying which infotype data is relevant to bring into EC and how HR actions are distributed between EC and ERP when local processes are involved.
 Identity management considerations with EC being the system of record for employee master data is also covered.

 This document provides functional and process guidance for distributing HR data and processes between Employee Central and SAP ERP HCM systems including detailed explanation on topics such as employee planned working time and compensation information.